datastructures-js/heap/README.md

 ```

 ### heapify
-converts a list of values into a heap without using an additional space.
+converts a list of values into a heap without using an additional space in O(n) runtime.

 ##### TS
 ```ts